Quantum-Optics-LKB/NLSE/paper/paper.md

 Compared to naive NumPy-based CPU implementations, this package provides a 100 to 10000 times speedup for typical sizes \autoref{fig:bench}.
 While optimized for the use with GPU, NLSE also provides a performant CPU fallback layer.

-The goal of this package is to provide a natural framework to model the propagation of light in non-linear media or the temporal evolution of Bose gases.
+The goal of this package is to provide a natural framework to model the propagation of light in nonlinear media or the temporal evolution of Bose gases.
 It can also be used to model the propagation of light in general.
-It supports lossy, non-linear and non-local media.
+It supports lossy, nonlinear and nonlocal media.

 It provides several classes to model 1D, 2D or 3D propagation, and leverages the array functionalities of `NumPy` like broadcasting to allow scans of physical parameters to most faithfully replicate experimental setups.
 The typical output of a simulation run is presented in \autoref{fig:output}.